Contents

 Raw Memory Examination

-When you need to look at raw bytes - debugging buffer overflows, off-by-one errors, or protocol parsing - memory examination is essential:
+When you need to look at raw bytes (buffer overflows, off-by-one bugs, protocol parsing), raw memory reads are key:

 # GDB: 16 bytes in hex starting at ptr